hannes-marais/innovation-algebra/README.md

 :star: :star: :star: Learn how to **innovate in the knowledge frontier** with artifical intelligence by studying [innovation case studies](/casestudies).

-You can learn how to become a better innovator by simply **reading** the case studies on creativity, engineering, city planning, business & startups, science, the environment and more.
+You can quickly learn how to become a better innovator by simply **reading** the case studies on creativity, engineering, city planning, business & startups, science, the environment and more.

 > ​The expanding knowledge frontier presents both challenges and opportunities, and effective navigation likely requires a combination of AI's computational power and the intuitive understanding of human experts.
 Although the dynamic between AI and the knowledge frontier's expansion may accelerate, it also opens unprecedented opportunities for discovery and innovation.
 As we navigate this new frontier, it's crucial to ensure a balanced approach, leveraging AI's capabilities while acknowledging the irreplaceable value of human expertise.
 The future lies not in competing with AI, but in collaboratively navigating the expanding knowledge frontier, ushering in an era of remarkable discovery and innovation.